jonaslu/ain/README.md

 Authorization: Bearer $(bash -c "./get-login.sh | jq -r '.token'")

 Ain expects the first word in a subshell to be an executable on your $PATH and the rest arguments (hence the need for quotes to bash -c as this is passed as one argument).

+Subshells are expanded after any environment-variables so if the script returns an environment-variable name it won't be expanded into any value.
 ```
 # Fatals
 Ain has two types of errors: fatals and errors.
 Errors are things internal to ain (it's not your fault) such as not finding the backend-binary.